sporkupine/Paducah-Coffee-Site/README.md

 - ~~Dummy content in Blog view~~
 - Stock photos in Shop view
 - Cart functionality
+  - currently, checkout button empties 'cart' array
+  - would like to move contents to a 'purchased' array and display it in cart view.
 - ~~Fix active link tracking in header
 -- maybe ask in class about this one~~
 - ~~Make a Cart component~~